masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 // Bitwidth constraints
 mut data:u32:[max=1000, min=0] = 0

-// Overflow behavior (set at declaration - applies to all operations) mut counter_wrap:u8:[wrap=true] = 0      // Always wraps on overflow mut counter_sat:u8:[saturate=true] = 0   // Always saturates on overflow
+// Overflow behavior — always written as a statement-level prefix.
+// There is no sticky :[wrap=true] / :[saturate=true] attribute; every
+// narrowing assignment must annotate its overflow choice locally, or the

-// One-off overflow behavior — statement-level prefix mut result:u8  = 0
+// compiler rejects the assignment. mut result:u8  = 0
 wrap result = a + b                      // This operation wraps to u8
 mut clamped:u8 = 0